BenjaminMuen/mlcv_Landscape-GAN/README.md

    - Select it as the kernel for the Jupyter Notebook.

 4. **Run the Notebook**
-   - Make sure that you are in the correct branch (the pretrained modles require their specific plmodule to work).
+   - Make sure that you are in the correct branch (the pretrained modles require their specific pl_module to work).
    - Execute the notebook step by step.
-   - Images are generated in the section titled *Image Generation*.
-   - You can execute this section multiple times to generate different images until you're satisfied with the results.

-5. **Save Generated Images**
-   - Use the last cell in the notebook to save the currently displayed image.
-   - Saved images will be located in the `./data/output/` directory with a timestamped filename (e.g., `timestamp.png`).

 ---